jf-m/laravel-discord-bot/README.md

 ### Reply with a modal and text-inputs

 You can prompt a Discord modal to the user to ask for text inputs.
-See "@Modal interaction response" section.
+See [Modal interaction response](#modal-interaction-response)

 ### Default behavior